 With the rate at which the country’s population is growing and the forecasts about the world’s population ranking by 2050, all efforts should be in place to ensure we don’t go hungry in the coming years.
 Standard measures need to be taken and no stone needs to be left unturned.
 All through the government is trying its best to save the day and also the future but the general belief is there is more to be done.

 What if there is a synergy between the Entertainment and the Agriculture industry?
-Entertainment is essential to human existence, it gives us the sense of enjoyment, recreation, relaxation, fulfilment and conviction that life is good.
+Entertainment is essential to human existence, it gives us a sense of enjoyment, recreation, relaxation, fulfillment and conviction that life is good.
 The Entertainment industry is a vital piece of Nigeria’s economic puzzle; it is worth billions of dollars.
 One of these two aforementioned industries has evolved and it is self-sustaining, it is very modern and dynamic.
-I believe in order to make farming and agricultural practises look and seem less hectic, we need to infuse more entertainment into it.
+I believe to make farming and agricultural practices look and seem less hectic, we need to infuse more entertainment into it.
 This will also get more youths to be involved directly and indirectly.
 There is more to agriculture than farming.
-A list of various of agricultural value-chains will be unlocked if sub-sectors of entertainment like dance, comedy, music, film, theatre and so many more are infused into Agriculture.
+A list of varieties of agricultural value-chains will be unlocked if sub-sectors of entertainment like dance, comedy, music, film, theatre and so many more are infused into Agriculture.
 It will lead to youth development and empowerment giving chances to youths who are unable to exploit their full potentials.